blvconsultinggrp/cache-watch/README.md

-Sure!
-Here's a README in markdown format for the script:

-# Folder Cleanup Script
+# AdsPower Cache Cleanup Script

 This Python script monitors a specified directory and deletes its contents if the total size exceeds a defined limit.
 The script uses the `watchdog` library to observe changes in the directory and periodically checks the folder size.
 If the folder size exceeds the limit, it clears all folders except for a specified exempt file.